Zymbit-Wallet/eth-zymbit-keyring/README.md

 ### signTransaction(address, transaction)

-Takes a hex-prefixed `address` string for the account you want to use to sign the incoming transaction with.

-The `transaction` is an instance of [ethereumjs-tx](https://github.com/ethereumjs/ethereumjs-tx),
+Takes a hex-prefixed `address` string for the account you want to use to sign the incoming `transaction` with.
+The `transaction` is an instance of [ethereumjs-tx](https://github.com/ethereumjs/ethereumjs-tx).
 Returns a signed [ethereumjs-tx](https://github.com/ethereumjs/ethereumjs-tx) object when complete.

 ### signMessage(address, data)